ctrlzet/imgrestore/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This repo provides the replication of [paper](https://arxiv.org/abs/2108.10257) on image restoration.
-The goal is to restore high- quality images from low-quality images.
-We uti- lized SwinIR (Liang et al., 2021) model based on the Swin Transformer, which consisted of three main parts:
+This repo provides the replication of paper on image restoration.
+The goal is to restore high-quality images from low-quality images.
+We utilized SwinIR [(Liang et al., 2021)](https://arxiv.org/abs/2108.10257) model based on the Swin Transformer, which consisted of three main parts:
 • Shallow feature extraction • Deep feature extraction – Composed of many residual Swin Trans- former blocks (RSTB), each has several Swin Transformers layers together with a residual connection
 • High-quality image reconstruction.